casper-ecosystem/cep18/README.md

 ### Utils

-The repository contains 3 utility crates:
+The repository contains 2 utility crates:

 * `utils/test-env`
 * `utils/contract-utils`
-* `utils/contract-interface`

 The utility code after review and adoption should be moved to a separate repo and eventually be added to `casper-contract` and `casper-engine-test-support`.
-The functionality provided by the utils crates releases a smart contract developer from writing boilerplate code and allows for **rapid development**.

 #### Test Env Crate
 `utils/test-env` is a small library written on top of